usgs/groundmotion-processing/docs/_sources/contents/tutorials/cli.md.txt

 # Command Line Interface

 This example covers using the `gmrecords` command line program in a typical workflow for downloading, processing, and generating products for ground-motion records from an earthquake.
+The configuration and parameter files are in the `doc_source/contents/tutorials` directory.

 ```{seealso}
 Be sure to review the discussion of all of the `gmrecords` subcommands in section {ref}`gmrecords` and configuring projects in section {ref}`Initial Setup`.